gdario/edx_causal_diagrams/markdown/Lesson1.md

 ![Example](fig/01_09_01.png)

 Now there is another source of association that we didn't discuss: chance.
-Because two variables may be associated by chance.
+Because two variables may be associated by *chance*.
 Even if one doesn't cause the other, even if they don't share causes, and if we don't condition on their common effects.
 To see this, do you remember our example of a genetic factor A and environmental factor Y?
 We said that we didn't expect them to be associated in our database of millions of people.
 But suppose our database had only five people.
 Three of them with a genetic factor A1.
 And two of them without it, A0.
 Say that by chance there was only one person with the environmental factor Y equals 1 in each group.
 Then the proportion of individuals with Y equals 1 is different between those with A equals 1, one out of three, and those with A equals 0, one out of two.
 So A and Y are associated by chance.

 ![Chance](fig/01_09_02.png)

-Chance is not a structural source of association, because we just need to increase the sample size to one million or one billion and chance associations decrease or disappear.
+Chance is not a *structural source of association*, because we just need to increase the sample size to one million or one billion and chance associations decrease or disappear.
 In contrast, the structural associations remain and become sharper as the sample size goes up.
 But in practice, chance is very important.
 In fact, it is so important that there's an entire scientific discipline in statistics that has been developed to quantify chance.
 In this course, we are going to focus on the structure associations, which are the source of systematic bias.
 And that means that we're always going to assume that we're working with a very large study population.
 We won't have to worry about chance.
 And we'll leave the statistical inference for another course.

 So back to our structural sources of association.
 We have cause and effect.
 We have common causes and we have conditioning on common effects.
 We have studied these three causal structures and their consequences for associations using informal examples in the past three segments.
 But there is a formal theory of causal DAGs.
 This theory of causal DAGs has been mathematically formalized by Judea Pearl at UCLA and Spirtes, Glymour and Scheines from Carnegie Mellon.
 So let's talk a little bit about this graph theory.

 First, how things are named.
-Well, a variable B that is affected by a variable A is known as a descendant of A. So B can be a child of A or a grandchild of A.  And conversely, A is a parent or a grandparent of B.
+Well, a variable B that is affected by a variable A is known as a *descendant* of A. So B can be a child of A or a grandchild of A.  And conversely, A is a parent or a grandparent of B.

 ![Parents](fig/01_09_03.png)

-Another important concept in graph theory is the concept of path.
-A path is any arrow-based route between two variables on the graph.
+Another important concept in graph theory is the concept of **path**.
+A path is *any* arrow-based route between two variables on the graph.
 So some paths follow the direction of the arrows.
-And other paths do not follow the direction of the arrows.
+And other paths *do not* follow the direction of the arrows.
 And paths can be either blocked or open.
 And they are blocked or open according to a set of graphical rules known as the D-separation rules.

 ![Paths](fig/01_09_04.png)